 What about the Christ Statue and the Sugarloaf Mountain?

-The main tourist attractions, including the Christ Statue and the Sugarloaf Mountain are open from the 15th of August.
-The amount of people that will be able to enter will be less, to make sure that people maintain a distance of at least one meter.
+The main tourist attractions, including the Christ Statue and the Sugarloaf Mountain are open.
+The amount of people that will be able to enter is less, to make sure that people maintain a distance of at least one meter.
 Other places like the Tijuca Forest and the parks Jardim Botânico and Parque Lage, are all open.
-But there is also still some closed attractions.
-The month of August will be full of re-openings, unless there will be a second wave.
-But for now the numbers in Rio are way down.
+But there is also still some closed attractions, so before visiting it is always advised to check in advance.

 Note: It is important to know that Brazil is a huge country and the situation and government actions are different per state and city.
 The information about the situation and government measurements we describe here are related only to Rio de Janeiro.